Modern history of Yemen: 1994 civil war

 Haydar Abu Bakr Al-Attas, the former PDRY Prime Minister continued to serve as the ROY Prime Minister, but his government was ineffective due to political infighting.
 Continuous negotiations between northern and southern leaders resulted in the signing of the document of pledge and accord in Amman, Jordan on 20 February 1994.
 Despite this, clashes intensified until civil war broke out in early May 1994.

 Almost all of the actual fighting in the 1994 civil war occurred in the southern part of the country despite air and missile attacks against cities and major installations in the north.
 The United States strongly supported stopping the war and called for a cease-fire and a return to the negotiating table.
 Various attempts, including by a UN special envoy, were unsuccessful to effect a cease-fire.

 Southern leaders declared secession and the establishment of the Democratic Republic of Yemen (DRY) on 21 May 1994, but the DRY was not recognized by the international community.
 Ali Nasir Muhammad supporters greatly assisted military operations against the secessionists and Aden was occupied on 7 July 1994.
 Other resistance quickly collapsed and thousands of southern leaders and military went into exile.

 Early during the fighting, President Ali Abdallah Salih announced a general amnesty which applied to everyone except a list of 16 persons.
 Most southerners returned to Yemen after a short exile.
 An armed opposition was announced from Saudi Arabia, but no significant incidents within Yemen materialized.
 The government prepared legal cases against four southern leaders--Ali Salim al-Baidh, Haydar Abu Bakr Al-Attas, Abd Al-Rahman Ali Al-Jifri, and Salih Munassar Al-Siyali—for misappropriation of official funds.
 Others on the list of 16 were told informally they could return to take advantage of the amnesty, but most remained outside Yemen.
 Although many of Ali Nasir Muhammad's followers were appointed to senior governmental positions (including Vice President, Chief of Staff, and Governor of Aden), Ali Nasir Muhammad himself remained abroad in Syria.

-In the aftermath of the civil war, YSP leaders within Yemen reorganized the party and elected a new politburo in July 1994.
-However, the party remained disheartened and without its former influence.
-Islaah held a party convention in September 1994.
-The GPC did the same in June 1995.

 Mid 1990s

-In 1994, amendments to the unity constitution eliminated the presidential council.
-President Ali Abdallah Salih was elected by Parliament on 1 October 1994 to a 5-year term.
-The constitution provides that henceforth the President will be elected by popular vote from at least two candidates selected by the legislature.
-Yemen held its first direct presidential elections in September 1999, electing President Ali Abdallah Salih to a 5-year term in what were generally considered free and fair elections.
-Yemen held its second multiparty parliamentary elections in April 1997.
+1994 Constitutional Amendments and Presidential Election

+In 1994, Yemen amended its unity constitution, abolishing the Presidential Council and establishing a system where the President would be elected by Parliament.
+Subsequently, on 1 October 1994, President Ali Abdullah Saleh was elected by Parliament to a five-year term.

+1997 Parliamentary Elections

+Yemen conducted its second multiparty parliamentary elections in April 1997.
+The General People's Congress, led by President Saleh, secured a significant majority, consolidating its political influence.
+These elections were part of Yemen's ongoing efforts to establish a democratic political system following unification.

+1999 Presidential Election

+The first direct presidential election in Yemen took place on 13 September 1999.
+President Ali Abdullah Saleh was elected to a seven-year term, receiving 96.2% of the vote.
+His sole opponent, Najeeb Qahtan al-Shaabi, an independent candidate and son of South Yemen's former president, garnered 3.8% of the vote.